Hi. I’m glad you found your way here to Dividends Diversify. I’m Tom and this is my blog. You are reading my first post on personal finance. Welcome…

 - Minimizing investment costs and taxes

 Let’s not be misguided dreamers like Rex.
-Let’s be like Jeanette: resourceful, smart and determined as we make our individual journeys toward financial independence.
+Let’s be like Jeanette: resourceful, smart and determined as we make our individual journeys toward financial independence like a millionaire would do.

 Thanks again for visiting.
 As long as you’re here, check out my about page to learn a little more about me and my blog.
 Also, see my stock selection criteria and model portfolio under their respective tabs.